 - Baking Soda – Helps the bread rise.

-- Cinnamon, Nutmeg, Salt – These spices add so much flavor to the banana bread.
+- Cinnamon, Nutmeg, and Salt – These spices add so much flavor to the banana bread.
 Use ground spices for the recipe.

 - Vanilla Extract – Enhances flavors and adds subtle vanilla flavor.
 Use pure vanilla extract.

 How to Make Our Favorite Banana Bread Recipe in 8 Steps

 - Mash – Using a fork, mash the ripe bananas in a medium bowl.

 - Combine Dry Ingredients – In a mixing bowl, combine flour, baking soda, cinnamon, nutmeg, and salt.
 Set aside.